Skip to main content

 And now it works like it should:

-With ENTRYPOINT docker run now executed the combined /usr/local/bin/youtube-dl https://imgur.com/JY5tHqr inside the container with that command!
+With ENTRYPOINT docker run now executed the combined /usr/local/bin/yt-dlp https://www.youtube.com/watch?v=uTZSILGTskA inside the container!

-ENTRYPOINT vs CMD can be confusing - in a properly set up image such as our youtube-dl the command represents an argument list for the entrypoint.
-By default entrypoint is set as /bin/sh and this is passed if no entrypoint is set.
-This is why giving path to a script file as CMD works: you're giving the file as a parameter to /bin/sh.
+ENTRYPOINT vs CMD can be confusing - in a properly set up image, such as our yt-dlp, the command represents an argument list for the entrypoint.
+By default, the entrypoint in Docker is set as /bin/sh -c and this is passed if no entrypoint is set.
+This is why giving the path to a script file as CMD works: you're giving the file as a parameter to /bin/sh -c.

 If an image defines both, then the CMD is used to give default arguments to the entrypoint.
 Let us now add a CMD to the Dockerfile: